bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 As mentioned previously, after comparing current and previous Pods list, every matched pod-level event is generated with the differences/changes between both lists below.
-`generateEvents()` generates matched pod-level events, such as "ContainerStarted", "ContainerDied" and so on, and then the events are updated by `updateEvents()`
+"generateEvents()" generates matched pod-level events, such as "ContainerStarted", "ContainerDied" and so on, and then the events are updated by "updateEvents()".

 ```go
 //// pkg/kubelet/pleg/generic.go - relist()